bounswe/bounswe2017group2/API Test App/README.txt

-Assuming that you have pip install django as follows pip install django pip install djangorestframework pip install pygments
+Assuming that you have pip, install django as follows: pip install django pip install djangorestframework pip install pygments